Joining the French Foreign Legion

 - your professional status doesn’t matter

-- your marital or family status doesn’t matter
+- your marriage / marital status or family status doesn’t matter

 Entry Tests of the French Foreign Legion